Classification of a decade of penguin memories - Mash Viral

 Many things change over the course of a decade, but there was at least one constant for the Penguins in the last 10 years: each home game was a total sale.

-His streak of capacity crowds for each regular season and playoff game actually began on February 14, 2007 with a visit from Chicago and will reach 596 in his last appearance of 2019 at PPG Paints Arena.
+His streak of capacity crowds for each regular and playoff season game actually began on February 14, 2007 with a visit from Chicago and will reach 596 in his last appearance of 2019 at PPG Paints Arena tonight against Ottawa.

 14. Jordan Staal part